samchristywork/sound-trigger/README.md

 ## Overview

-`sound_trigger` is a program that calculates the root mean square the audio coming into your microphone, and can be used as a "noise detector".
+`sound_trigger` is a program that calculates the root mean square of the audio coming into your microphone, and can be used as a "noise detector".

 ```